Striveworks/valor/docs/getting_started.md

 ## 3. Start services

+There are four ways to start the Velour API service.

+### a.
+Docker Compose

+The fastest way to test the API and Python client is via Docker Compose.
 Start by setting the environment variable `POSTGRES_PASSWORD` to your liking, then start Docker and build the container:

 ```shell
 export POSTGRES_PASSWORD="my_password"
 docker compose up
 ```

+### b.
+Running the Server Locally

 Alternatively, you may want to run the API service locally when debugging or developing Velour.
 To start the service in your Terminal, you can run: